steele232/ancestor-events-importer/fam-api/api_readme.md

 I hope that this will answer many questions relating to how to use the FamilySearch API in the application.

+If this doesn't answer your questions, you can message me, or ask a question to the [FamilySearch Developer Network Google Group](https://groups.google.com/a/ldsmail.net/forum/#!forum/fsdn)

 ## The Postman Collection

 The purpose of the Postman collection is to make it as EASY as possible for collaborators and contributors to test out the endpoints and know how to implement the in-app services we want.
 Postman makes it easy to see exactly what urls, methods, parameters, headers and authorizations are needed for the HTTP request to go through, and examples of what the response from the API should look like.